DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 description: |-
   Discover how to get Early Years Teacher Status (EYTS) and help to educate and inspire future generations.
 Official guidance on early years teacher training.
 calls_to_action:
-  EY-undergraduate:
-    name: feature_table
-    arguments:
-      - Cost: "Up to £9,250"
-        Salary: "No"
-        Funding available: "Yes"
-        Length of training: "3 or 4 years"
-        Qualification: "Early years teacher status"
-      - "Undergraduate early years teacher training"
    EY-graduate:
     name: feature_table
     arguments:
-      - Cost: "£7,000"
+      - Cost: "£7000 course fees are covered by the Department for Education and are paid directly to the training provider.
+You don’t need to do anything to access this funding."
         Salary: "No"
-        Funding available: "Yes"
         Length of training: "Typically 1 academic year"
         Qualification: "Early years teacher status"
-      - "Graduate early years teacher training"
+        Funding available: "Bursaries are available, including:
+        * £5,000 if you have a first class degree
+        * £4,000 if you have a 2:1 degree
+        * £2,000 if you have a 2:2 degree
+        You aren’t eligible for a bursary if you have a third class degree.
+        You don’t need to do anything to access this funding.
+You can learn more on the [early years funding guidance page](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance)."
   EY-graduate-employment:
     name: feature_table
     arguments:
-      - Cost: "£7,000"
+      - Cost: "£7000 course fees are covered by the Department for Education and are paid directly to the training provider.
+You don’t need to do anything to access this funding."
         Salary: "Provided by employer"
-        Funding available: "Yes"
         Length of training: "Typically 1 academic year"
         Qualification: "Early years teacher status"
+        Funding available: "Yes, up to £14,000 is available.
+This would cover course fees of up to £7,000, plus £7,000 for your employer, to help cover their extra costs while you train.
+You don’t need to do anything to access this funding.
+You can learn more on the [early years funding guidance page](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance)."
+  EY-undergraduate:
+    name: feature_table
+    arguments:
+      - Cost: "Up to £9,250"
+        Salary: "No"
+        Length of training: "3 or 4 years"
-      - "Graduate employment-based early years teacher training"
+        Qualification: "Early years teacher status"
+        Funding available: "Yes, undergraduate tuition fee loans are available from [Student Finance England (SFE)](https://www.gov.uk/student-finance)"
   EY-self-funded:
     name: feature_table
     arguments:
       - Cost: "Self-funded"
         Salary: "No"
-        Funding available: "No"
         Length of training: "3 months"
         Qualification: "Early years teacher status"
-      - "Graduate 'assessment only' training"
+        Funding available: "No"
 ---

-As an early years teacher you'll work with young children up to the age of 5.
-Your input will have a lasting and positive effect on their development and wellbeing.
+The early years are critical in children’s development.
+As an early years teacher you’ll work with young children up to the age of 5.

-The early years are critical in children's development.
 You’ll use your knowledge and skills to help young children enjoy high standards of teaching and open their minds to new ideas every day.

-## How to become an early years teacher

-You’ll need to do 'early years initial teacher training' (EYITT) to achieve 'early years teacher status' (EYTS).
+You’ll need to do ‘early years initial teacher training’ (EYITT) to achieve ‘early years teacher status’ (EYTS).
+This will allow you to work in a nursery or early years setting.

-EYTS is different from '[qualified teacher status](/what-is-qts)' (QTS), which is the equivalent for teaching children aged 3 to 18.

-Your training will enable you to meet the [early years teachers' standards](https://www.gov.uk/government/publications/early-years-teachers-standards).
+If you want to teach in a school then you will need to achieve qualified teacher status (QTS).
+You can learn more about this in our [train to be a teacher section](/train-to-be-a-teacher).

+## What you need to become an early years teacher

+If you do postgraduate early years teacher training, you’ll need a bachelor’s degree or an equivalent including vocational, professional, and overseas qualifications.

 To start early years teacher training, you’ll need these qualifications (or to demonstrate an equivalent standard):